robliou/bit-test/README.md

 ## Help

-Any issues or questions, feel free to contact me: robliou01@gmail.com
+Any issues or questions, please feel free to contact me: robliou01@gmail.com

 ## Authors